SurrealDB Queries in AD4M

 `;

-->link[WHERE predicate = 'x']to filter as you traverse - Array Indexing: Use
+->link[WHERE predicate = 'x']filters as you traverse - Array indexing:

-[0]to get first result efficiently,[-1]for last - Traversal Depth: 2-4 hops perform well in a single query
+[0]for first,[-1]for last result - Traversal depth: 2–4 hops perform well in a single query

-- Use IS NOT NONE: Check for existence of traversed values to avoid errors
+- Use IS NOT NONE: Check existence of traversed values to avoid errors

-- Combine Conditions: Use AND/OR in WHERE clauses on final filtered results
+- Combine conditions: AND/OR in WHERE clauses on final filtered results

 Using SurrealDB with Ad4mModel